 Notre Dame 3Ls who wish to work at the Department after graduation can work there through Notre Dame’s Bridge-to-Practice Program.
 There are NDLS graduates working there as Bridge-to-Practice fellows now.
 There is no guarantee that you will get hired when your fellowship concludes but it does happen.

-Last year, they got 200 applications for post graduate fellowships and they interviewed 60.
 If you work with one division after graduation, you can still get hired by another division later.

 If you are interested in an entry-level job with the Department, they recommend creating a profile on their website and getting emails set up from their job search agent so you know as soon as positions are posted.